AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 By nature, interviewing is a highly selective process.
 Even if you're lucky(?) enough to be hiring more than one candidate, you'll have to decide who advances and who doesn't.
 This is one of those management things which doesn't get easier over time, though your intuition will improve with each interview.
 Every situation will be different, and this is absolutely a skill you'll have to develop.
 I'll offer what advice I can.

 - Don't be a fence-sitter.
-If you're heming and hawing between advance or don't, you probably shouldn't advance the candidate. _You will make mistakes._ You'll miss out on good candidates, but don't worry - if they're good, they'll find a position.
+If you're hemming and hawing between advance or don't, you probably shouldn't advance the candidate. _You will make mistakes._ You'll miss out on good candidates, but don't worry - if they're good, they'll find a position.
 Being decisive is what's best for everyone.
 It allows you and your candidate to move on with obvious focus.
 - Don't dwell.
 This goes hand-in-hand with fence-sitting.
 It's rather unfair to leave a _pretty good_ candidate on the hook because you want to see who else comes along.
 Advance them, or don't.
 - Consult with your interview team.
 If you've advanced a candidate through the initial screening, ask your team to evaluate the information you've gathered so far.
 If they reject a candidate you liked, consider whether it makes sense to advance.
 You'll have to use good judgement here; rejections from your team prior to meeting the candidate shouldn't happen for frivolous reasons, and you're well within your right as hiring manager to advance a candidate regardless.
 As always, make your reasoning known when you exercise that right.
 - Communicate often!
 Provide regular updates (once or twice a week) to your candidate.